Bahrain-SEB-15/react-hoot-front-end/build-a-reusable-metadata-component/README.md

 </header>
 ```

-Notice how we are labelling `hoot` as `content` when passing props to `<AuthorInfo>`.
-We do this because we'll be reusing `<AuthorInfo>` for our comments as well.
-Thankfully, the shape of a `hoot` and a `comment` are similar enough that we don't need to adjust any code inside `src/components/AuthorInfo/AuthorInfo.jsx`.
-By mapping `hoot` and a `comment` to a generic `content` prop, we avoid misrepresenting the data type or data source being used in the component.
+Notice how we label `hoot` as `content` when passing props to `<AuthorInfo>`.
+We do this because we'll reuse the `AuthorInfo` component for our comments as well.
+Thankfully, the shape of a `hoot` and `comment` are similar enough that we don't need to adjust any code inside the `AuthorInfo` component.
+By mapping `hoot` and a `comment` to a generic `content` prop, we avoid misrepresenting the data type or data source used in the component.

 Next, we can add the `<AuthorInfo />` component to our list of comments, replacing the existing `<p>` tag.

-Update `src/components/HootDetails/HootDetails.jsx` as shown below:
+Update the `HootDetails` component as shown below:

 ```jsx
 // src/components/HootDetails/HootDetails.jsx